browserengineering/book/book/forms.md

 ::: {.further}
-The real reason buttons surround their contents is because a button might contain an image, or styled text, or something like that---this code doesn't support that, which in real browsers relies on something called the `inline-block` display mode.
+The real reason buttons surround their contents is because a button might contain an image, styled text, or other content.
+This code doesn't support that, which in real browsers relies on something called the `inline-block` display mode.
 You could implement that by having the `InputLayout` have a child `BlockLayout`, but I'm skipping